Home » Concept2 Model D vs. Concept2 Model E

 Ok, now for the Concept2 Model E quick review.

-For more information read my in-depth review here.
-Again, I go over every pro and con of the Concept2 Model E in extreme detail.
+For more information read my in-depth review here where I go over every pros and cons of the rowing machine in great detail.

 Similarities Between the Concept2 D vs. E